marks530/Second-Milestone-Project-MS2/README.md

 ## Bugs

 I had some issues with the bootstrap link and did not have enough time to resolve all of them This link was causing problems in the footer section not working to display the logos for the social media links.
-Using a link with version 4.7.0 fixed the problems.
+Using a link with version 4.7.0 fixed the problems on one of the pages.
 I intend to investigate this issue when more time is available.

 [StackOverflow](https://stackoverflow.com/questions/48919200/github-pages-only-showing-readme-file) whilst trying to deploy I could only see my ReadMe on Github Pages